CaringCactus/turbo-mod/README.md

 - Go to [Heroku](https://www.heroku.com) and create an account.
 - Create a Heroku app.
 - Download and install [Heroku CLI](https://devcenter.heroku.com/articles/heroku-cli).
-- Open Bash or CMD and login to Heroku CLI '$ heroku login'.
+- Open Bash or CMD and login to Heroku CLI `$ heroku login`.

 ### Pre-deployment
 - Clone the current repository to your local storage.